AndrewCooley1/Freestyle-Ticker-Project/README.md

 ```

+ Please input any stock ticker symbol and the progam will pull the applicable information and provide an investor sentiment.

 > NOTE: if you see an error like "ModuleNotFoundError: No module named '...'", it's because the given package isn't installed, so run the `pip` command above to ensure that package has been installed into the virtual environment.